-This chapter applies to public agencies that provide educationally related services to students with disabilities pursuant to chapter 26.5 (commencing with Section 7570) of Division 7 of Title I of the Government Code and to public agencies that educate students with disabilities in state hospitals or developmental centers and in youth and adult facilities.
+This section applies to public agencies that provide educationally-related services to children with disabilities pursuant to Title I of the Government Code, Chapter 26.5 (commencing with Section 7570), and to public agencies that educate children with disabilities in state hospitals, developmental centers, and youth and adult facilities.

-This chapter shall have no effect regarding public community colleges, other public or private institutions of higher education, other governmental or private agencies, which receive federal education funds unless described herein, or, except for Sections 49068 and 49069 and subdivision (b)(5) of Section 49076, private schools.
+This chapter shall have no effect regarding public community colleges, other public or private institutions of higher education, other governmental or private agencies that receive federal education funds unless described herein, or, except for Education Code §§ 49068, 49069, 49076.5(b)(5), private schools.